 Summer Awad's evocative new production Walls: A Play for Palestine knows its audience, and speaks to them honestly, eloquently, and directly from the heart.
-This dramatic political commentary's greatest strength lies in the language of the playwright itself: the rich tapestry of interwoven poems, monologues, and short scenes serve to entertain, educate the uninitiated, and invigorate those sympathetic to the Palestinian cause.
+This dramatic political commentary's greatest strength lies in the language of the playwright herself: the rich tapestry of interwoven poems, monologues, and short scenes serve to entertain, educate the uninitiated, and invigorate those sympathetic to the Palestinian cause.

 For their fifteenth anniversary celebration, the local activist group Women In Black invited the creative team of playwright Summer Awad and director David Ratliff to remount Walls back home in Knoxville after its premiere at UT's Lab Theater and a successful run at the NYC Fringe Festival.
 Staged for a packed house of around 100 at Happy Holler's Modern Studio, the play recounts the journey of Diaspora Girl (Summer Awad) endeavoring to grow closer to her Palestinian heritage personified by the character of Mother Palestine (Jasmine Walker).
 Her journey is complicated not only by her personal maturation into a progressive American feminist, but also by the problematic relationship with her conservative father Baba (John Abraham).
 The production relies more on storytelling than staged drama, with most scenes delivered as poetic monologues; the most notable exceptions being several vignettes between Diaspora Girl and the characters DudeBro and Prom Date both played with humorous effect by Craig Cartwright.